innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 the critical secrets of the Galaxy deployment and system.
 This tool also does everything that a tool wrapper should never do and will likely need to be tweaked depending on the version of Galaxy it is installed to before it will run.

-Be sure to check out Galaxies [documentation](https://docs.galaxyproject.org/en/latest/dev/schema.html) for the tool XML file as your starting place when developing a wrapper.
+Be sure to check out Galaxy's [documentation](https://docs.galaxyproject.org/en/latest/dev/schema.html) for the tool XML file as your starting place when developing a wrapper.
 It isn't well advertised in the Galaxy documentation, but a tool wrapper command is compiled using the [Cheetah Template Engine](https://pythonhosted.org/Cheetah/users_guide/language.html) and all the engines features